-You must renew your license for 50% of the license renewal fee to keep your license from expiring and eventually terminating.
+You may renew your license for 50% of the license renewal fee to keep your license from expiring and eventually terminating.
 If you do not renew your license, the license will terminate two years after the license expiration date regardless of an administrative suspension in effect.
 If your license terminates, you may not reinstate the license.
 You must make a new original application based on current licensing qualifications.
 This may require you to meet additional education, examination, experience, or other requirements.

-If you cure a deficiency related to an administratively suspended license after the license has expired, you will be required to submit proof of continuing education, certification, or other qualifications for continued licensure and pay all required renewal and late fees required to reinstate the license.
+If you cure a deficiency related to an administratively suspended license after the license has expired, you will be required to submit proof of continuing education, certification, or other qualifications for continued licensure.
 See Mont.
 Code Ann. § 37-1-131.